 Start by adding chopped bacon to a cold, 12″ nonstick skillet then place the skillet over medium heat and cook until browned.
 Scoop the bacon into a bowl, reserving the fat in the skillet.

 Turn the heat up slightly then add chopped chicken breasts and season with homemade seasoned salt and pepper.
-Saute until cooked through then scoop into another bowl and set aside.
+Saute until cooked through then scoop the chicken into another bowl and set aside.

 Let the gnocchi sizzle until the bottoms are golden brown, 2-3 minutes, then stir and continue to saute until the gnocchi are crispy on the outside and tender on the inside, 2-3 more minutes.
 Use a fork to pierce a gnocchi to test for doneness.

-Last step is to add prepared pesto, plus the cooked chicken and bacon, then stir until everything is heated through.
+Add prepared pesto to the skillet, plus the cooked chicken and bacon, then stir until everything is heated through.

 Crispy Chicken, Bacon and Pesto Gnocchi Skillet